Donetsk People's Republic: Law and order

 The Ministry of Internal Affairs is the DPR's agency responsible for implementing law and order.

 In 2014, the DPR introduced the death penalty for cases of treason, espionage, and assassination of political leaders.
 There had already been accusations of extrajudicial execution.
 After 2015 a number of DPR and LPR field commanders and other significant figures were killed or otherwise removed from power.
 This included Cossack commander Pavel Dryomov, commander of Private Military Company (ЧВК) Dmitry Utkin ("Wagner"), Alexander Bednov ("Batman"), Aleksey Mozgovoy, Yevgeny Ishchenko, Andrei Purgin and Dmitry Lyamin (the last two arrested).
 In August 2016 Igor Plotnitsky, head of LPR, was seriously injured in a car bombing attack in Luhansk.
 In September 2016 Evgeny Zhilin (Yevhen Zhylin), leader of the separatist "Oplot" unit, was killed in a restaurant near Moscow.
 In October 2016 military commander Arseniy Pavlov ("Motorola") was killed by an IED planted at his house.
-In February 2017 a bomb planted in an office killed Mikhail Tolstykh ("Givi").
+In February 2017 Mikhail Tolstykh ("Givi") was killed in his office with a rocket, later reported to have been remotely launched by Ukrainian agents.
 On 31 August 2018 DPR leader Alexander Zakharchenko was killed by a bomb in a restaurant in Donetsk.
 The DPR and Russia blamed the Security Service of Ukraine; Ukraine rejected these accusations, stating that Zakharchenko's death was the result of civil strife in the DPR.

-In May 2015, Ukrainian President Petro Poroshenko signed four laws concerning decommunisation in Ukraine.
+In May 2015, Ukrainian president Petro Poroshenko signed four laws concerning decommunisation in Ukraine.
 Various cities and many villages in Donbas were renamed.
 The Ukrainian decommunisation laws were condemned by the DPR.

 In addition to Ukrainian prisoners of war there are reports of "thousands" of prisoners who were arrested as part of internal fighting between various militant groups inside DPR.